Kareena Kapoor Khan Gives Major Burns To Trolls Telling Her To 'Dress Up Like A Mother'!

 - Kareena Kapoor Khan Is Thankful To Hubby Saif Ali Khan For Being Supportive After Taimur's Birth

 There's no doubt that Kareena Kapoor Khan never fails to give us plenty of fashion goals with her choice of wardrobe.
 Her 'good looks' and impeccable dressing sense makes her a fashion icon for the ladies.
-However there are a certain section of people out there on social media who never refrain from indulging in some double standards.
+However, there is a certain section of people out there on social media who never refrain from indulging in some double standards.

 Like Really?